napnapnapnap/x4-supply-scan/README.md

 It uses colors for highlighting:

-* Red for khaak stations
+* Blue for vaults with collectable blueprints
 * Purple for vaults with collectable wares
-* Blue for vaults with collectable blueprints
+* Pink for vaults with signal leaks
 * Orange for empty vaults
+* Red for khaak stations
+* Green for player stations

 ## How to run